Mountain Rescue Cheatsheet

 Mountain Rescue: The Basics

-Being the victim of a mountain rescue operation is the stuff of nightmares for mountain enthusiasts.
+Being the focus of a mountain rescue operation is the stuff of nightmares for mountain enthusiasts.
 Therefore, it’s better to be overprepared than the other way around.
 Over the course of a lifetime of adventuring, you or your partners will likely require some kind of assistance getting out of the mountains.

 There is no standardization within the world’s vast network of mountain rescue teams.
 Backcountry rescues can vary from a military operation—the U.S. Coast Guard, for example—to a team of volunteers on foot.
 Timeframes can range from minutes to days.